Feminine hygiene is important. You will find below some simple tips so we can maintain a healthy routine.

 Traditional fragranced shower gels (or soap) don’t harm the vagina, but too much can affect natural pH levels and the balance of healthy bacteria.
 Let’s always remember that a little goes a long way; as mentioned earlier, the vagina is self-cleansing so we could just wash it with warm water.

-However, most of us feel cleaner when we use a shower gel to washour intimate area.
+However, most of us feel cleaner when we use a shower gel to wash our intimate area.
 But let’s remember it might affect our pH balance and could create irritation or infection.
 So one way to ensure our area is delicately being cared for is to use specially designed intimate wash or wipes (if on the go).
-Take a look at our delicately-scented, pH balanced intimate care range to find out more.

 Clean Your Intimate Area After Intercourse